 Chokhor Duchen commemorates the day when Buddha gave his first teaching, the turning of the Wheel of Dharma, at Sarnath.
 It is also known as Sangha Day, because it celebrates the founding of the Buddhist monastic order.

-According to Lama Zopa: “Chokhor Duchen, one of the four annual holy days of Guru Shakyamuni Buddha, takes place this year on July 21, 2023.
+According to Lama Zopa: “Chokhor Duchen, one of the four annual holy days of Guru Shakyamuni Buddha, takes place on the 4th day of the 6th Tibetan lunar month.
 On these holy days, the power of any meritorious action is multiplied by 100 million, as taught in the vinaya text Treasure of Quotations and Logic.”

-• Don’t miss the verified timeline of Shakyamuni Buddha’s life in the section below “Buddha’s Life” with dates.
+• Don’t miss the verified timeline of Shakyamuni Buddha’s life in the section below “Buddha’s Life” with dates or in the video below:

 Extra merit for practices on Chokhor Duchen